xasz/ISCPP/readme.md

 # First Setup

-On the initial setup, when no user exist the login route gets forwarded to the register route.
+On the initial setup, when no user exists you need to manually call the `/register` route to add your first user.
 This route is disabled after the first user is added.

 Setup your Sophos Central Cerdentials in The `General Settings`